Continue reading for our analysis...

 - ald eagles are carnivorous by nature and enjoy fish such as salmon, waterfowl, and small mammals.

 - These birds of prey rely on a number of techniques to hunt, aided by their excellent vision and hearing, sharp talons, and strong beaks.

 Birds are the most beautiful creatures to watch, especially soaring up in the sky.
-Bald eagles are not an exception.
+Bald eagles are no exception.
 Their hunting skills are something you don’t want to miss watching.
 They spot their prey from miles away in the sky thanks to their remarkable eyesight.
-They have a 3 to 4-fold sharper vision than humans, and their overlapped sight gives them a wonderful sense of depth.
+They have a 3- to 4-fold sharper vision than humans, and their overlapped sight gives them a wonderful sense of depth.

 Bald eagles have a variety of hunting techniques, including aerial pursuit and ambush.
 They will perch on high branches or cliffs overlooking bodies of water and wait for an opportunity to strike.
 They swoop down and dive into the water to grab their meal when they spot prey.
 After they have caught their prey, they will return to their nest, where they eat their food.

 What Makes Bald Eagles Great Hunters?

 Eagles are one of the most majestic and powerful birds in the world.
 They can soar through the air, dive into the water, and even snatch prey from the ground.
 But what makes them such great hunters?